YasinAbdullahi/TaskMateAI/README.md

 - Anthropic Claude API for natural language processing
 - Rule-based parsing with AI fallback

-**Features:**
-- CORS enabled for cross-origin requests
-- Environment variable configuration
-- Robust error handling
-- RESTful API design

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Built with ❤️ by Yasin

 *Transforming task management through the power of AI and natural language interaction.*